-■ EMAC_BCONFIG_TX_PRIORITY indicates that the transmit DMA should be higher priority in all arbitration for the system-side bus.
-If this is not defined, the receive DMA will have higher priority.

-- EMAC_BCONFIG_ADDR_ALIGNED works in tandem with EMAC_BCONFIG_FIXED_BURST to control address alignment of AHB bursts.
+- EMAC_BCONFIG_TX_PRIORITY indicates that the transmit DMA should be higher priority in all arbitration for the system-side bus.
+If this is not defined, the receive DMA will have higher priority. - EMAC_BCONFIG_ADDR_ALIGNED works in tandem with EMAC_BCONFIG_FIXED_BURST to control address alignment of AHB bursts.
 When both flags are specified, all bursts are aligned to the start address least significant bits.

-If EMAC_BCONFIG_FIXED_BURST is not specified, the first burst will be unaligned but subsequent bursts are aligned to the address. - EMAC_BCONFIG_ALT_DESCRIPTORS indicates that the DMA engine should use the alternate descriptor format as defined in type tEMACAItDMADescriptor.
-If absent, the basic descriptor type described in tEMACDMADescriptor is used.
-Alternate descriptors are required if using IEEE1588-2008 advanced timestamping, VLAN or TCP/UDP/ICMP CRC insertion features. - EMAC_BCONFIG_PRIORITY_FIXED indicates that a fixed priority scheme should be employed when arbitrating between the transmit and receive DMA for system-side bus access.
-In this case, the receive channel always has priority unless EMAC_BCONFIG_TX_PRIORITY is set in which case the transmit channel has priority.
-If EMAC_BCONFIG_PRIORITY_FIXED is not specified, a weighted round-robin arbitration scheme is used with the weighting defined using EMAC_BCONFIG_PRIORITY_1_1, EMAC_BCONFIG_PRIORITY_2_1, EMAC_BCONFIG_PRIORITY_3_1 or EMAC_BCONFIG_PRIORITY_4_1, and EMAC_BCONFIG_TX_PRIORITY. - EMAC_BCONFIG_FIXED_BURST indicates that fixed burst transfers should be used. - EMAC_BCONFIG_MIXED_BURST indicates that the DMA engine should use mixed burst types depending upon the length of data to be transferred across the system bus.
+- If EMAC_BCONFIG_FIXED_BURST is not specified, the first burst will be unaligned but subsequent bursts are aligned to the address. - EMAC_BCONFIG_ALT_DESCRIPTORS indicates that the DMA engine should use the alternate descriptor format as defined in type tEMACDMADescriptor.
+If absent, the basic descriptor type is used.
+Alternate descriptors are required if using IEEE1588-2008 advanced timestamping, VLAN or TCP/UDP/ICMP CRC insertion features.
+Note that, for clarity, emac.h does not contain type definitions for the basic descriptor type.
+Please see the part datasheet for information on basic descriptor structures. - EMAC BCONFIG PRIORITY FIXED indicates that а fixed priority should be employed when arbitrating between the transmit and receive DMA for system-side bus access.
+In this case, the receive channel always has priority unless EMAC BCONFIG TX PRIORITY is set in which case the transmit channel has priority.
+If EMAC BCONFIG PRIORITY FIXED is not specified, a weighted round-robin arbitration scheme is used with the weighting defined using EMAC_BCONFIG_PRIORITY_1_1, EMAC_BCONFIG_PRIORITY_2_1, EMAC BCONFIG PRIORITY 3 1 or EMAC BCONFIG PRIORITY 4 1, EMAC_BCONFIG_TX_PRIORITY. - EMAC_BCONFIG_FIXED_BURST indicates that fixed burst transfers should be used. - EMAC_BCONFIG_MIXED_BURST indicates that the DMA engine should use mixed burst types depending upon the length of data to be transferred across the system bus.